Brachial Plexus Surgery Featured in Medical Resource UpToDate

 The Institute for Advanced Reconstruction is proud to announce that Dr. Andrew Elkwood, Dr. Matthew Kaufman, and Dr. Zuhaib Ibrahim have recently published a comprehensive topic review entitled, “Surgical Treatment of Brachial Plexus Injuries” in UpToDate, an evidence-based, physician-authored clinical decision support resource.

 UpToDate is relied on by over 1.3 million clinicians in 187 countries and nearly 90 percent of major academic medical centers in the United States.
 Its content is peer-reviewed exclusively by physicians who are recognized experts in their medical specialties.

-Depending upon the severity of injury, treatments for brachial plexus injury may range from physical therapy and medications that relieve inflammation, to surgical brachial plexus reconstruction to relieve pressure on the nerves or even replace the nerves.
+Depending upon the severity of the injury, treatments for brachial plexus injury may range from physical therapy and medications that relieve inflammation to surgical brachial plexus reconstruction to relieve pressure on the nerves or even replace the nerves.
 Surgical evaluation for brachial plexus injuries involves a thorough history and physical examination, imaging, assessment of deficits and pain, and electrodiagnostic studies.
-A multidisciplinary approach including a neurologist, physical medicine and rehabilitation, occupational therapy and reconstructive surgeons with expertise in peripheral nerve surgery is critical in achieving optimal recovery.
+A multidisciplinary approach, including a neurologist, physical medicine and rehabilitation, occupational therapist, and reconstructive surgeons with expertise in peripheral nerve surgery, is critical in achieving optimal recovery.